RUGWIRO-Olivier/user-profile-management-api/README.md

 * Github: [@RUGWIRO-Olivier](https://github.com/RUGWIRO-Olivier)

 ## Show your support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you appreciated my work!